vynovikov/highLoadParser/README.md

 ## Changelog
 - Working process switched from asyncronous to synchronous way
 - architecture switched from hexagonal to clean
-- tls pair generation moved from static directory to Dockerfile
+- TLS pair generation moved from static directory to Dockerfile

 ## Under construction